 Big data refers to large data sets that can be studied to reveal patterns, trends, and associations.
-The vast amount of data collection avenues that exist means that data can now come in larger quantities, be gathered much more quickly, and exist in a variety of different formats than ever before (characteristics called the three Vs of big data: volume, velocity, and variety).
+The vast amount of data collection avenues that exist means that data can now come in larger quantities, be gathered much more quickly, and exist in a greater variety of different formats than ever before.
 This new, larger, and more complex data is collectively called big data.

 Though there is no threshold that separates big data from traditional data, big data is generally considered to be “big” because it cannot be processed effectively and quickly enough by older data analysis tools.